HL7/davinci-ecdx/input/pagecontent/burden-reduction.md

 ### Differences between PAS and CDex

-The PAS guide leverages CDex to request additional information for prior authorization:
+<span class="bg-success" markdown="1">This section highlights the similarities and differences between PAS and CDex in how they use the [`$submit-attachment`] operation to exchange attachments for prior authorization.</span><!-- new-content -->

 - PAS and CDex use the [`$submit-attachment`] operation to push the attachments to the Payer.
 - PAS and CDex request attachments using Codes or Questionnaires.